United Provinces of the Río de la Plata: Nomenclature

-Description
+Río de la Plata can be translated as River Plate.
+This translation originated when plate could mean silver in English.
+One of Argentina's two largest football clubs is named after this translation (Club Atlético River Plate).
+A more accurate English version of Río de la Plata would be "River of the Silver", but it is not used.
+Also, the Río de la Plata is not a river, but an estuary.

+Territory

-The United Provinces of South America were bordered on the south by the sparsely populated territories of the Pampas and Patagonia, home to the Mapuche, Ranquel and Puelche peoples.
+The United Provinces of the Río de la Plata were bordered on the south by the sparsely populated territories of the Pampas and Patagonia, home to the Mapuche, Ranquel, and Puelche peoples.
 To the north, the Gran Chaco was populated by the Guaycuru nations.
-To the northwest, across the Upper Peru, lay the Spanish Viceroyalty of Peru.
+To the northwest, across Upper Peru (present-day Bolivia), lay the Spanish Viceroyalty of Peru.
 Across the Andes, to the west, was the Spanish-controlled Captaincy General of Chile.
-To the northeast was Colonial Brazil, a part of the Portuguese Empire (in 1815, the United Kingdom of Portugal, Brazil and the Algarves), later the Empire of Brazil in 1821.
+To the northeast was Colonial Brazil, part of the Portuguese Empire (in 1815, the United Kingdom of Portugal, Brazil and the Algarves), later the Empire of Brazil in 1822.